 Get Moving — What are you waiting for?

-We all know exercise is good for us, but nearly 70 percent of Americans don’t get the physical activity they need.
+We all know exercise is good for us, but about 80 percent of Americans don’t get the recommended amount of physical activity.
 What steps have you taken to live a more active life?
 Are you sitting on the couch waiting for someone to motivate you to get up?
 Do you tell yourself, “Tomorrow I’m going to get healthy”?
-Or is it more like, “I wish I could fit into the clothes I love, but I don’t know to make that happen?”
+Or is it more like, “I wish I could fit into the clothes I love, but I don’t know how to make that happen?”
 We’ve all heard “It’s never too late!” or “Anyone can do it.”
 And guess what?
 It’s true!
 If you don’t know where to start, don’t know how to fit in fitness or feel overwhelmed with life’s daily tasks, take heart!
 We’re here to help you make a plan to change your habits, and improve your health, your heart and your waistline.

 People give many reasons for not making their health a priority.
 Do any of these excuses sound like things you’d say?

 - “I’m so busy.
 I just don’t have time!”
 Many Americans live with a packed schedule.
 You can make your health a priority over life’s other demands.
 Even our nation’s president sets aside time to exercise!
 You don’t have to do your whole workout all at once.
 Get up 30 minutes earlier in the morning to take a brisk walk, or tack on an extra 30 minutes in the afternoon or evening to raise your heart rate with strength training.
 You can exercise in two or three 10-15 minute blocks and still benefit!
 Try our top 10 tips to get more exercise!